-SORT DATA WITH THE SUMMARIZE TOOL BY LODNEILLORD
+SORT DATA WITH THE SUMMARIZE TOOL

-Did you know that you know the Summarize tool sorts data?
-The Summarize tool will sort based on the field(s) selected for group by.
-Try using it for a unique, select, and sort in one go as suggested by LordNeilLord.
+Did you know that the Summarize tool sorts data?
+This happens based on the field(s) selected for group by.
+Try using it for a unique, select, and sort in one go.

 Want to know more about which tools sort in Alteryx?
-Check out the below article https://community.alteryx.com/t5/Alteryx-Knowledge-Base/Sorting-Processes-in-Alteryx/ta-p/37336
+Check out the below article:

+https://community.alteryx.com/t5/Alteryx-Knowledge-Base/Sorting-Processes-in-Alteryx/ta-p/37336